When online casinos launch in Michigan (follow our live updates for the latest), the Great Lakes State will become just the fifth state to do so.

 There’s also a chance this becomes Barstool Casino down the line, which could be popular with a younger demographic.

-The tribe is launching sports betting online as Fox Bet, and PokerStars expects to be a leader in Michigan online poker, too.
+The tribe is launching sports betting online as Fox Bet Sportsbook, and PokerStars Michigan expects to be a leader in online poker, too.

 The combined force of all three online gambling channels in Michigan may stir a few pots down the road.